 This is how we're creating a sustainable university

-In this blog, we'll be digging into what these rankings mean and why it's they’re important, as well as what being a sustainable university actually involves and the steps we're taking to safeguard the future of our planet.
+Let's find out why, as we dig into what these rankings mean; why they’re important; what being a sustainable university involves; and how we're safeguarding the future of our planet.

 Contents: